TimAnthonyAlexander/presentation-generator/README.md

 ```

 The output filename is optional.
 If not provided, a filename will be generated based on the title.

+### Presentation Creation Process

+After submitting your presentation details, you'll see a planning view (as shown in the second screenshot) that displays the generation progress through multiple stages:
+- Planning
+- Research
+- Generate
+- Complete

 ### Viewing a Presentation